-- Facilitate translation and analysis of current NDCs targets in energy and transport into specific short, medium and long-term actions required to achieve targets (e.g. via the development of NDC roadmaps, through strengthened modelling capability, etc.) - Facilitate access to finance and provide support to proposal development - Strengthen data and information management to support countries and regional organisations to accurately report on greenhouse gas emissions as part of NDC reporting processes and align these to other reporting mechanisms (National Communications, NAPs, NAMAs etc) - Support private sector engagement to accelerate investment in green technology by facilitating dialogue, documenting case studies and promoting a shared understanding of regulatory barriers and opportunities.
+- Support countries to analyse and translate current NDCs targets into specific short, medium and long-term actions required to achieve targets (e.g. via the development of NDC roadmaps, through strengthened modelling capability, disaggregating targets, etc.) - Support investment planning, to facilitate access to finance and provide support to proposal development, as appropriate and complementing other mechanisms supporting project development - Strengthen data and information management to support countries and regional organisations to accurately report on greenhouse gas emissions as part of NDC reporting processes and align these to other reporting mechanisms (National Communications, NAPs, NAMAs, SDG, etc) - Support private sector engagement to accelerate investment in green technology by facilitating dialogue, documenting case studies and promoting a shared understanding of and adjustments to regulatory barriers and opportunities. - Facilitate NDC review and enhancement processes